Rawan-Khalifa/ButterFly-Effect/README.md

 # ButterFly-Effect

-**ButterFly-Effect** is an innovative project focused on modifying the railway system to convert mechanical energy into electrical energy.
+**ButterFly-Effect** is a comprehensive three-part project focused on modifying the railway system to convert mechanical energy into electrical energy.
+The project involves hardware design, Arduino integration, and a web interface for monitoring and analysis.
 The prototype developed in this project successfully generated 22.59 milliwatts per train carriage, and with large-scale implementation, the project is capable of producing 8 megawatts of electricity per day.

 ## Project Overview

 - **Energy Generation:** The core idea involves harnessing mechanical energy from train carriages and converting it into electrical energy.
 The prototype demonstrated a generation of 22.59 milliwatts per carriage, and calculations suggest that on a larger scale, the system could produce up to 8 megawatts of energy daily.

-- **Monitoring System:** The project integrates a comprehensive monitoring system using voltage and current sensors connected via NodeMCU.
-This system allows real-time tracking of energy generation.
+- **Three-Part Project:**
+  - **Hardware Design:** Focuses on the physical system that converts mechanical energy from train carriages into electrical energy.
+  - **Arduino Integration:** Utilizes Arduino and NodeMCU for real-time data collection, processing, and communication with voltage/current sensors.

-- **Web Interface:** The results from the monitoring system are displayed on a dedicated website, which includes a prototype simulation and detailed project analysis.
+  - **Web Interface:** Displays the results of the monitoring system, including prototype simulation and detailed project analysis, on a dedicated website.

 ## Features

 - **Energy Conversion:** Efficiently converts mechanical energy from moving train carriages into electrical energy.
-- **Real-Time Monitoring:** Voltage and current sensors monitor the system, with data processed by NodeMCU.
+- **Real-Time Monitoring:** Voltage and current sensors monitor the system, with data processed by NodeMCU and Arduino.
 - **Web-Based Visualization:**
   - **Prototype Simulation:** The website features an interactive simulation of the energy conversion process, providing users with a clear understanding of how mechanical energy is transformed into electrical energy.
   - **Live Data Display:** The website offers a real-time display of the energy generation metrics, showcasing data collected from the sensors, including voltage, current, and total energy generated.